Drinking culture: Health

 These varying capacities do not, however, avoid all health risks inherent in heavy alcohol consumption.
 Alcohol abuse is associated with a variety of negative health and safety outcomes.
 This is true no matter the individual's or the ethnic group's perceived ability to "handle alcohol".
-Persons who believe themselves immune to the effects of alcohol may often be the most at risk for health concerns and the most dangerous of all operating a vehicle.
+Persons who believe themselves immune to the effects of alcohol may often be the most at risk for health concerns and the most dangerous of all when operating a vehicle.

-Chronic heavy drinkers display functional tolerance when they show few obvious signs of intoxication, even at high blood alcohol concentrations which in others would be incapacitating or even fatal.
+Chronic heavy drinkers display functional tolerance when they show few obvious signs of intoxication, even at high blood alcohol concentrations, which in others would be incapacitating or even fatal.
 Because the drinker does not experience significant behavioral impairment as a result of drinking, tolerance may facilitate the consumption of increasing amounts of alcohol.
 This can result in physical dependence and alcohol-related organ damage.

 Pregame heavy episodic drinking (4+/5+ drinks for women/men) or more drinks is linked to a higher likelihood of engaging in high-intensity drinking (8+/10+ drinks), according to a 2022 study.
 The study also found that students who pregame at this level report more negative consequences compared to days with moderate pregame drinking and days without any pregame drinking.

 Hazing has a long-standing presence in college fraternities, often involving alcohol as a form of punishment.
 This can lead to dangerous levels of intoxication and severe ethanol poisoning, sometimes resulting in fatalities.
 High serum ethanol levels are common among affected students.